jhbforlife/pivot-product-cards/README.md

     - I think the best way to fix this would be to add blank space to the other two to shrink them down to about the same size
 - when making the window smaller, the cards are no longer the same size or center aligned as you approach the 800px breakpoint
 - I think an animation to the smaller UI layout would be nice instead of just the abrupt change
-- when in the smaller UI design, when you get the window really small, the button kind of collaspes in on itself
+- when in the smaller UI design, when you get the window really small, the buttons kind of collaspe in on themselves

 there are most likely other things I could have done better, but that's exactly what I'm looking forward to learning. onto the next one!